HTTP-APIs/hydra-python-agent/README.md

 ## Installation

-**NOTE:** You'll need to use python3.
+**NOTE:** You'll need to use python3 and using venv(virtual environment) is recommended.

-To install only requirements:
+Setup a virtual environment:

+    python3 -m venv venv
+    source venv/bin/activate

+Install dependencies and setup Agent:

     pip3 install -r requirements.txt
+    pip3 install --upgrade pip
+    python3 setup.py install

+Setup Redis which is used as caching layer(might be necessary to use `sudo`):

+    ./redis_setup.sh

 or,